ApatheticDELL/QuantumENDEC/README.md

 And then, you need the following required Python modules: EASGen, EAS2Text, discord_webhook, pyttsx3, sounddevice, numpy, scipy, requests, argparse, xmltodict, pydub, ffmpeg-python, flask, soundfile

-If running on windows: You also need pythoncom
+If running on windows: You may also need pythoncom

-If you are using any of the SAME monitor functions with QuantumENDEC on linux: You need to install multimon-ng The Multimon-NG binary for windows is included with QuantumENDEC.
+If you are using any of the SAME monitor functions with QuantumENDEC on linux: You need to install multimon-ng.
+The Multimon-NG binary for windows is included with QuantumENDEC.

 ### Setup